MarcoFormante/Mettez-en-place-un-serveur-et-un-site-simple-avec-PHP/README.md

 	description TEXT NOT NULL,
 	artiste varchar(255) NOT NULL,
 	image varchar(255) NOT NULL
     )
     ```

-3. Add sample entries into the oeuvres table using the following SQL statement:
+3. Add some entries to the oeuvres table using the following SQL statement:

 ```
     INSERT INTO oeuvres(titre,description,artiste,image) VALUES(